Wallace Global Fund

 The Wallace Global Fund is guided by the vision of the late Henry Wallace, former U.S. Secretary of Agriculture under Franklin D. Roosevelt.

 The original Wallace Genetic Foundation split into three separate foundations in 1995: the Wallace Genetic Foundation; the Wallace Global Fund; and the Wallace Research Foundation.
-Note: The Terra Viva Grants Directory presents a separate profile of the Wallace Genetic Foundation.

 Last Profile Review